Stone Cold Steve Austin: Austin 3:16 and rise to superstardom (1996–1997)

-Austin's rise to stardom began at the 1996 King of the Ring, where he won the tournament by defeating Jake "The Snake" Roberts.
-At the time, Roberts was portraying a born-again Christian, which inspired Austin to ad-lib a famous promo during his coronation, mocking Roberts' religious faith and proclaiming the now-iconic catchphrase "Austin 3:16" as derision of the Bible verse John 3:16.
-Austin's win and rise to stardom proved to be an unexpected stroke of luck.
-Hunter Hearst Helmsley was originally scheduled to win the tournament, but plans changed as he was punished for taking part in the Curtain Call incident.
-"Austin 3:16" ultimately became one of the most popular catchphrases in wrestling history, and one of the best-selling T-shirts in WWE merchandise history.
+Austin's rise in popularity began at the 1996 King of the Ring, where he won the tournament by defeating Jake "The Snake" Roberts.
+The win would prove to be an unexpected stroke of luck as Hunter Hearst Helmsley was originally scheduled to win the tournament, but he was legitimately punished for taking part in the Curtain Call incident before the tournament.
+At the time, Roberts was portraying a born-again Christian, which inspired Austin to ad-lib a famous promo during his post-win coronation, kayfabe mocking Roberts' religious faith and proclaiming the now-iconic catchphrase "Austin 3:16" as derision of the Bible verse John 3:16.
+At the conclusion of this same promo, he further ad-libbed the line, "And that's the bottom line, cuz Stone Cold said so."
+This was the first usage of the "bottom line" and "Austin 3:16", which eventually would become one of the most iconic catchphrases in wrestling history, and one of the best-selling T-shirts in WWE merchandise history.
+Years later, Austin would say of this moment, "It's like I got two at-bats and hit two grand slams."His raw speech, which included the word "ass" and the unintentional sacrilegious reference, sparked the gradual cultivation of his persona as a foul-mouthed, sadistic and antihero character.
+After defeating Yokozuna at SummerSlam, throughout August and September Austin spoke about Bret Hart, challenging him constantly and taunting him relentlessly, before Hart finally returned on Raw on October 21, 1996, after a six-month hiatus to challenge Austin to a match at Survivor Series, which he accepted.
+This would mark the start of the long Austin-Hart rivalry.

-After defeating Yokozuna at SummerSlam, throughout August and September Austin spoke about Bret Hart, challenging him constantly and taunting him relentlessly, before Hart finally returned on Raw to challenge Austin to a match at Survivor Series, which he accepted.
 During an episode of Superstars, old friend Brian Pillman conducted an interview with Austin regarding his upcoming match.
 After Pillman inadvertently complimented Hart, Austin grew angry and attacked him.
 He then proceeded to wedge Pillman's ankle in between a steel chair and stomp on it, breaking his ankle in storyline.
 It would lead to the infamous "Pillman's got a gun" segment on Raw wherein Austin broke into Pillman's home while he was nursing his injury.
 Pillman had been anticipating him and was armed with a pistol.
 Just as Austin broke in, Pillman aimed his gun at him before the episode cut to commercial break.
-The segment was highly controversial for its perceived violence and rare use of profanity in WWF programming.
-The segment is also credited for paving the way for WWF's shift to more mature programming.
-At Survivor Series, in a match to determine the number-one contender to the WWF Championship, Hart defeated Austin by using a turnbuckle to push himself backward while locked in the Million Dollar Dream.
+The segment was highly controversial for its perceived violence and rare use of profanity in WWF programming, although Pillman and Vince McMahon both publicly apologised after.
+At Survivor Series, Austin met Hart as expected in a match to determine the number-one contender for the WWF Championship, in what would be Austin's first major PPV match in his WWF career.
+Hart defeated Austin by using a turnbuckle to push himself backward while locked in the Million Dollar Dream, in a match that lasted almost half an hour.
+Despite the loss and his status as a heel character, Austin received significant cheers from the crowd.